syed-afzal/docker_nodejs_mongodb/README.md

 ##### 2.1 Explanation of `DockerFile`

-- The first line tells Docker to use another Docker (Node) image.

-- We’re using is the official Docker image for Node.js and it’s version 10 image.
+- The first line tells Docker to use another Node image from the [DockerHub](https://hub.docker.com/).
+We’re using the official Docker image for Node.js and it’s version 10 image.

 - The second line, sets a working directory from where the app code will live inside the Docker container.